Bipartisan group of mayors denounce Trump’s cuts to block grants to communities

-A bipartisan group of more than 350 mayors is the latest to resist President Trump’s elimination of the Community Development Block Grant Program (CDBG), which administers $3 billion to states for infrastructure and development projects.
+A bipartisan group of more than 350 mayors is the latest to resist President Trump’s elimination of the Community Development Block Grant Program, which administers $3 billion to states for infrastructure and development projects.

-Members of the U.S. Conference of Mayors called on Congress to reject Mr. Trump’s plan to eradicate CDBG grants during a press conference call on Tuesday and urged that the budget increase to $3.3 billion.
+Members of the U.S. Conference of Mayors called on Congress to reject Mr. Trump’s plan to eradicate the block grants during a press conference call on Tuesday and urged that the budget increase to $3.3 billion.

 “There’s probably no issue I’m familiar with that has such a strong bipartisan support,” said Bryan Barnett, the Republican mayor of Rolling Hills, Michigan.
 “Big cities, small cities; we all rely on this very unique tool.”